So How Do We Get There? Here Are Some Strategies For Moving Forward…

 Reimagine Downtown Talent as a place fostering walkability, participatory culture, shared communal areas, vibrant public event spaces, and a compelling retail experience.

-Demand accountable, responsive local government policy
+Facilitate collaborative, responsive local government policy

-Create flexibility and efficiencies in local building codes, permitting, and planning to allow for innovative building practices to flourish.
+Support flexibility and efficiencies in local building codes, permitting, and planning to allow for innovative building practices to flourish.
 Allow for short-term solutions to address immediate and evolving needs.

-Reduce, abolish, or defer Systems Development Charges (SDCs) where they are found to obstruct responsive and creative development in a timely manner.
+Examine a reduction of Systems Development Charges (SDCs) where they are found to obstruct responsive and creative development in a timely manner.

 Establish an early warning system and more effective tools of communication to mitigate the loss of both life and property in the event of future disasters.